working-agile/price-calculator/README.md

 ### Branches

 * 30-price-calculator-database: the initial state of the backend of the application.
 Integrated with a postgres database.
-* 31-price-calculator-database-characterization-test: implementation of basic characterization tests.
+* 31-price-calculator-database-characterization-test: implemented basic characterization tests.
-* 32-price-calculator-refactored: refactored version, separating business logic from infrastructure code.
+* 32-price-calculator-refactored: refactored version, separated business logic from infrastructure code.
 * 33-price-calculator-with-unit-tests: business rules illustrated by unit tests.